axiomgaming/lostark_theory/README.md

  - **Move Speed**: Caps at 140% (equivalent to approx raw swiftness of 2329; obviously this is not reachable, instead you need move speed buffs like Mayhem's 15% which reduces the swiftness to cap to a more reasonable 1456).
 This cap implies Raid Captain caps at 18% increased damage.
  - **Movement Skill**: Space bar dash.
 Cooldown is class-dependent.
 Separately there is the Stand Up ability, which is also triggered with space bar when knocked down and has its own separate cooldown.
    Dash cooldowns:
+   - Berserker: 6s
+   - Destroyer: 8s
    - Gunlancer: 5s
+   - Paladin: 7s
+   - Striker:
+   - Glaivier:
+   - Scrapper: 7s / 10s
+   - Soulfist:
+   - Striker:
+   - Wardancer:
+   - Artillerist: 10s
+   - Deadeye:
+   - Gunslinger:
-    - Berserker: 6s
+   - Sharpshooter: 8s
    - Bard: 10s
+   - Sorceress: 9s??
    - Deathblade: 6s
-    - Artillerist: 10s
-    - Scrapper: 7s / 10s
-    - Sharpshooter: 8s
-    - Paladin: 7s
+   - Shadowhunter:

 ---